Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Lottery Ticket Hypothesis Motivated Worst-Case Training Algorithm

 {\sc Reinit0}: Same as {\sc Reinit2} but we no longer reinitialize the network across different draws. {\sc Reinit0} is basically to start with the same network over and over again and expect randomness brought in by training samples would lead to different performances over different trials.
 It is worse than {\sc Reinit2} in $7$ out of $10$ cases, which confirms again that initialization plays a big role in training quality.

-For {\sc Lott.} results in Table~\ref{tab:ablationlottery}, as we drew $10$ tickets for each setting, we also examine whether we are indeed getting {\em new} tickets (i.e., tickets with different sets of nodes from the large network, compared to previous tickets) and {\em better} tickets (i.e., tickets that lead to better worst-case performance after $100$ MIP rounds).
+For {\sc Lott.} results in Table~\ref{tab:ablationlottery}, as we drew $10$ tickets for each setting, we also examine whether we are indeed getting {\em new} tickets (i.e., different subnetworks) and {\em better} tickets (i.e., tickets that lead to better worst-case performance after $100$ MIP rounds).
 We almost always get new tickets ($78\%$ of the tickets are new).
 We also mostly get better tickets, as $88\%$ of the tickets are better than all previous tickets.
 It should be noted that the above results are after only $10$ draws.
-We eventually {\em expect} duplicate draws and tickets that are not showing improvement if we keep drawing.
+If we keep drawing, we eventually {\em expect} duplicate draws and tickets that are not showing improvement.

-In Table~\ref{tab:moredrawsandensemble}, we present our best achieved gaps and compare against the best manual gaps.
-We try ticket size $10,12,14,\ldots,20$ ($6$ sizes), and we allocate $24$ hours for each ticket size and for each $n$. {\sc Lott.} records the best result (i.e., for each $n$, we spent $24\times 6$ hours to search for a good ticket).
+In Table~\ref{tab:moredrawsandensemble}, we present our best achieved gaps and compare against the best gaps from existing manual results.
+We try ticket size $10,\ldots,20$ ($6$ sizes), and we allocate $24$ hours for each ticket size and for each $n$. {\sc Lott.} records the best result (i.e., for each $n$, we spent $24\times 6$ hours to search for a good ticket).
 The hardware allocated to each job is 1 CPU (16 cores) from Intel Xeon Platinum 8360Y (for running MIPs) and 1 GPU core from Nvidia A100 (for network training).

 {\sc Ensemble} is by combining the best two tickets each with $0.5$ probability.
 The parenthesis next to the {\sc Ensemble} column shows the ticket sizes of the top two tickets (selected from the experiments in the previous paragraph).
 The idea of {\sc Ensemble} is that in our training, we intentionally aimed for tickets with different worst-case profiles.
 By creating ensemble, different tickets can ``cover for each other'' in terms of worst-case performance.
 Lastly, the {\sc Ensemble} is a free by-product of multiple draws.
 An {\sc Ensemble} is still a MLP, just with one more linear layer, so its worst-case analysis is conducted in the same way.
-For some $n$, evaluating the ensemble does take a long time, but this evaluation only needs to be carried out once.
+For some $n$, evaluating the ensemble takes hours, but this evaluation only needs to be done once, not repeatedly as part of the training process.
 As expected, ensemble gave the best result.

 In Table~\ref{tab:scalability}, we test our algorithm's scalability.
 We use a ticket size of $6$.
 Anything larger than that often causes out-of-memory issue when running MIPs (even with $128$ GB memory allocated) and is in general too slow.
 At this point, we think $20$ agents is reaching the limit of our approach in terms of scalability -- but this is already much larger in scale compared to existing works on neural network mechanism design.
 Even with tiny tickets with just $6$ nodes, our {\sc Lottery} mechanism produces better results than the best manual result.
 Also, as an ablation study, we compare {\sc Lottery} against the best run from {\sc Reinit0}, {\sc Reinit1} and {\sc Reinit2} (recorded in column {\sc Reinit}).
 We allocate $24$ hours for each algorithm.
 That is, {\sc Reinit} in total spent $24\times 3$ hours and performed worse than {\sc Lottery}, which only spent $24$ hours.
 The hardware specifications are the same as the before.